When Did The US Discontinue Silver Coins?

 Although purchasing larger amounts of silver generally means you will pay less of a markup to the dealer, it’s important to purchase within your budget.
 A lot of “silver stackers” start with small investments and build up steadily over time.

 Many folks get on a monthly savings plan like that offered by Money Metals Exchange.
 This provides for dollar cost averaging and easy and automatic accumulation.

 Silver coins are a great commodity to buy in smaller volumes regularly as, broadly speaking, the value of silver is rising and retains its value well.
 Therefore, even over longer periods, fluctuations in the cost and value of silver coin prices will balance out.

 After obtaining a core holding, you may wish to expand into niche coins such as low-premium Morgan and Peace Dollar culls, 2 oz Queens Beast coins, and many other options.

-Because these coins have no collector value and are not often sought after by numismatists, they are an good choice for buyers simply looking for a cost-efficient investment, as you are often able to obtain the coins for only a small premium above their silver melt value.
+Because these coins have no collector value and are not often sought after by numismatists, they are a good choice for buyers simply looking for a cost-efficient investment, as you are often able to obtain the coins for only a small premium above their silver melt value.

 You can order US silver coins quickly and conveniently right here at MoneyMetals.com.
-Or give one of our friendly and knowledgeable Specialists a call.
-They can answer your questions and take your order in just a few minutes by phone; 1-800-800-1865.
+Or give one of our friendly and knowledgeable specialists a call.
+They can answer your questions and take your order in just a few minutes by phone: 1-800-800-1865.